MatheusRich/matheusrich.github.io/_drafts/mocking-made-simple.md

 }
 ```

-Let's do the same thing here: inject dependencies.
+We don't want our tests to be slow, so let's do the same thing here: inject dependencies.

 ```js
 function doStuff(lib = Lib) {